Patrick-DS/personal-portfolio/README.md

 ## Operational workflow

 -   First start by installing dependencies:

 ```bash
 yarn install
 ```

 -   To run the development server, run the following:

 ```bash
 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 -   To run the Storybook server to develop components, run the following:

 ```bash
 yarn storybook
 ```

 Open [http://localhost:6006](http://localhost:6006) with your browser to see the result.

 -   For optimal results during development, use VSCode as your IDE.
 If you don't, please make sure to use Prettier before each commit to avoid formatting discrepancies:

 ```bash
 yarn prettier
 ```

+-   To deploy, push a branch.
+Each branch corresponds to an environment.
+Vercel will take care of building the website and updating the production environment.
+See [Vercel's webpage](https://vercel.com/patrick-da-silvas-projects/patrickds-personal-portfolio) (while logged in) to track deployments.